Parmeggiani-Lab/elfin-ui/README.md

 	 1. Check compatibility
 	 2. Then do a frame re-shift for all objs in first network based on the selected module
 	 * Allow pull-join having one side being symmetric core?
+ * Confirm deletion caused by collision
- * Allow user to confirm deletion when collision is detected.
-Collision detection using single module 3D models are not very accurate (currently each module is shruken to 85% before checking).
+ 	* Collision detection using single module 3D models are not very accurate (currently each module is shrunken to 85% before checking).
+ * Incremental selection
+ 	 * We already have a Select Network oeprator though

 ### TODO: Feasibility N/A
- * Incremental selection
- 	 * Don't think Blender has API for this yet but we could add an operator.
- * Select previous module upon module delete (possible ?)
+ * Select previous module upon module delete
  * Auto-seek extrusion
+ 	 * List all extrudable termini of the network that the selected module belongs to.
 	 * If there are hubs in the network there might be multiple heads.
 In this case ask the user to choose one.

 ### TO-CHANGE: Once Blender gets an API upgrade
  * Hooking callback upon object deletion or entrance to scene
  	 * In v2.79 there are no callback hooks for object deletion/entrance.
- 	 * Currently implemented using a watcher at 100ms, which can be flacky under rare circumstances e.g. if the user uses a script to edit the scene at non-human speeds.
+ 	 * Currently implemented using a watcher that checks the scene objects at 100ms intervals, which can be flacky under rare circumstances e.g. if the user uses a script to edit the scene at non-human speeds.
+For the most part this works, but is obviously not the best approach.
- * Hub symmetry enfrocement
+ * Hub symmetry enforcement
  	 * In v2.79, we're not able to create custom modifiers in Python.
- 	 * Currently implemented using \<TBD\>
+ 	 * Currently implemented using mirror-linking.

 ## Getting Started